 Stephanie Fitzpatrick, PhD, is a clinical health psychologist whose research focuses on embedding behavioral interventions for obesity and chronic disease management in primary care practices.
 She has expertise in development, implementation, and analysis of behavioral interventions, including use of advanced statistical modeling including structural equation modeling and item response theory.

-Dr. Fitzpatrick is the principal investigator on a National Institute of Diabetes and Digestive and Kidney Disease-funded R21 study that involves applying latent class analysis to data from two multi-site behavioral intervention trials that CHR was part of (PREMIER and Weight Loss Maintenance) in order to identify individuals who successfully maintained health behavior changes for a year or more, and to establish demographic and baseline psychosocial predictors of behavior change maintenance.
-She is also co-principal investigator on an R01 study evaluating the implementation of online and in-person diabetes prevention programs for Kaiser Permanente Northwest members at high risk for developing type 2 diabetes.
-Dr. Fitzpatrick and her colleagues will determine the effect of these programs on weight, A1C, and health care costs.
+Dr. Fitzpatrick was the principal investigator on a National Institute of Diabetes and Digestive and Kidney Disease (NIDDK)-funded R21 study that involved applying latent class analysis to data from two multi-site behavioral intervention trials (PREMIER and Weight Loss Maintenance) that CHR was part of in order to identify individuals who successfully maintained health behavior changes for a year or more, and to establish demographic and baseline psychosocial predictors of behavior change maintenance.
+She is also co-principal investigator on a NIDDK-funded R01 to evaluate the implementation of the Diabetes Prevention Program at Kaiser Permanente Northwest.
+Additionally, Dr. Fitzpatrick is the principal investigator on a NIDDK-funded R34 to test the feasibility of a community health worker-led intervention to address diabetes self-management and unmet basic needs among racial/ethnic minority and low-income patients.
+She is a standing member of the National Institutes of Health Psychosocial Risk and Disease Prevention Study Section.

 After earning her PhD in clinical psychology with a specialization in health psychology from the University of Miami, Dr Fitzpatrick completed a one-year health psychology internship in the Department of Behavioral Sciences at Rush University Medical Center and a two-year postdoctoral fellowship in the Department of General Internal Medicine at Johns Hopkins School of Medicine.
-Before joining the Center for Health Research, Dr. Fitzpatrick was an assistant professor in the Department of Preventive Medicine at Rush University Medical Center.
-There, she served as both a clinical researcher and a behavioral psychologist in a multidisciplinary clinic specializing in weight, diabetes, and hypertension management.
+Before joining CHR, Dr. Fitzpatrick was an assistant professor in the Department of Preventive Medicine at Rush University Medical Center from 2013-2016.

 - Fitzpatrick SL, Stevens VJ.
 Adult obesity management in primary care, 2008-2013.
 Prev Med.
 2017 Jun;99:128-133. doi: 10.1016/j.ypmed.2017.02.020.
 Epub 2017 Feb 21.
 PubMed PMID: 28232100.